AidanAllchin/CSE6242-PatentProject/README.md

 ## Usage

-**FOR THE MOMENT, THE CORRECT USAGE TO DOWNLOAD AND CLEAN THE DATA IS TO MANUALLY RUN THE PYTHON NOTEBOOK.** This will change once I modify `main.py` to use the new data cleaning steps that Reid laid out.
-Ignore the following.

-1. The script `python main.py` will walk through the steps to generate the SQLite database we'll be using for the remainder of the project.
-It's the only file that needs to be run manually after running `pip install -r requirements.txt`.
+1. The script `python main.py` will walk through the steps to generate the `.tsv` files we'll be using for the remainder of the project.
+It's the only file that needs to be run.
+The menu items are designed to be run sequentially.

 This script will: